gionn/alfresco-dockerfiles-bakery/README.md

 ## Prerequisites

-Using this tool to build Alfresco images requires:
+Building images requires the following tools:

 - A recent enough Docker installation (with buildx support)
-- Credentials to access the Alfresco artifacts (Nexus server), required for Enterprise edition artifacts
+- Credentials to access the Alfresco artifacts (Nexus server), if building Enterprise images
-- Some Unix tools: `jq`, `wget`, `make`
+- Some common unix tools: `jq`, `wget`, `make`

 ### Nexus authentication

-Configuring the authentication to Alfresco Nexus server must be done using one of the standard wget configuration files like `~/.netrc`.
+Configuring the authentication to Alfresco Nexus server must be done using one of the standard `wget` configuration files, like `~/.netrc`.

 Using your preferred editor, create `~/.netrc` with the following contents: